Not many of us can resist the smell and taste of freshly melted butter. And that includes our cats as well.

 Why Do Cats Lick Butter?

 We as cat owners should not let our cats dictate what is good for them.
-Cats have the ability to eat almost anything even if doesn’t contribute much to their dietary requirements.

 Cats are obligate carnivores and need a diet that is high in protein from a meat source.

-As butter has a high-fat content, a small serving of butter is enough to make a cat feel full and not want to eat its normal cat food.
+As butter has a high fat content, a small serving of butter is enough to make a cat feel full and not want to eat its normal cat food.

 Can Cats Be Allergic To Butter?